-- (a) Notwithstanding the provisions specified in sub-clauses (ii) to (iii) of clause 48 Disputes in this Award, the following procedure will apply to resolve workload grievances or staffing grievances directly arising from nursing workload issues. - (b) A grievance in relation to such matter shall first be raised at the local ward/unit level with the Nursing/Midwifery Unit Manager responsible (or the appropriate manager). - (c) If the matter remains unresolved, it should be referred to the appropriate Nurse/Midwife Manager, Director of Nursing or Local Health District Director of Nursing, depending on the nursing executive structure of the public hospital or public health organisation in which the grievance has arisen. - (d) If the matter remains unresolved, it should be referred to the appropriate public hospital/public health organisation reasonable workload committee for consideration and recommendation to management.
-If the matter cannot be resolved by this committee, the issue may be referred to a Local Health District or Statutory Health Corporation committee under subclause (v) (b). - (e) If the matter remains unresolved, it should be dealt with in accordance with the provisions of sub-clauses (iv) to (ix) of Clause 47 Disputes in this Award.
+- (a) Notwithstanding the provisions specified in subclauses (ii) to (iii) of Clause 52 Disputes in this Agreement, the following procedure will apply to resolve workload grievances or staffing grievances directly arising from nursing workload issues. - (b) A grievance in relation to such matter shall first be raised at the local ward/unit level with the Nursing/Midwifery Unit Manager responsible (or the appropriate manager). - (c) If the matter remains unresolved, it should be referred to the appropriate Nurse/Midwife Manager, Director of Nursing or Local Health District Director of Nursing, depending on the nursing executive structure of the public hospital or Public Health Organisation in which the grievance has arisen. - (d) If the matter remains unresolved, it should be referred to the appropriate public hospital/Public Health Organisation reasonable workload committee for consideration and recommendation to management.
+If the matter cannot be resolved by this committee, the issue may be referred to a Local Health District or Statutory Health Corporation committee under subclause (v) (b). - (e) If the matter remains unresolved, it should be dealt with in accordance with the provisions of subclauses (iv) to (ix) of Clause 52 Disputes in this Agreement.

-52. TRADE UNION ACTIVITIES
+58. TRADE UNION ACTIVITIES